I looked like a pumpkin.

 "Can you all shut your noisy mouths?"
 I gasped, wiping my eyes under my black-rimmed glasses.
 My hands were shaking as a result of how hyper I was and I was buzzing with so much energy.

 "I’m serious!" she yelled, startling Maddie who was helping Sarah with her laptop.
 "If you were in a relationship, would you spit or swallow?"

 I was going to tell her how disgusting even thinking about it was, opening my mouth and glaring harmlessly—

 All words died down and all eyes went wide.

 Chapter 1 is much longer than this but here is where it gets cut.
 To read the full story, click on the "support me" button. (●'◡'●)

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Rima HerzakiWrite a Review